Introduction

 Raw Milk

 In 2024, organic raw milk production in Ireland fell to 15,831 tonnes (-1,171 tonnes y/y).
-This reflects challenges in organic milk production, including feed costs and processing capacity.
+This shows increased organic milk production as organic dairy farms expand and consumer demand for organic dairy products grows.

 Bovine Meat

-In 2024, organic bovine meat production in Ireland decreased to 1,312 tonnes (-112 tonnes y/y), highlighting production constraints in organic beef farming.
+In 2024, organic bovine meat production in Ireland decreased to 1,312 tonnes (-112 tonnes y/y), demonstrating growth in organic beef production as market demand for organic meat increases.

 Chicken